dmvaldman/dmvaldman.github.io/_projects/tablestakes.md

 In their formulation one person pays the bill, but that person is chosen probabilistically based on the meal.
 If you keep paying this way, on average you will pay what you owe.
 And there's no way to cheat!
 A helpful mental frame is that though in reality you never actually pay what you owe, you are always paying what you owe "in expectation".
 That is, the chance you pay the bill is equal to your share of it.
 You operate calmly inside an uncollapsed platonic universe of probabilities, meanwhile violent collapse is happening all around you.

 Here's how it works, and it's quite simple, albeit counterintuitive.
-Imagine the bill as a pie, and each item is a wedge whose area equals their item's percent of the total.
+Imagine the bill as a pie, and each item is a wedge whose area equals that item's fraction of the total.
 Now, throw a dart at the pie.
 Whoever's item the dart lands on pays for the meal.
 That's it!
 It's straightforward to see that the probability the dart lands on one of your items is exactly your share of the bill.
 Notice though, we don't need to keep record of who bought what, we just need to ask who bought the item the dart landed on.
 By choosing an item weighted by its cost, you're encapsulating all the information you need to choose the person fairly.

 Of course, it's not that straightforward to select an item weighted by its costs in your head, so I made a web app [tablestakes.cc](tablestakes.cc) for that.
 For each meal, take a picture of the receipt and the app selects an item according to the above process, whoever bought that item pays!